buraglio/nickburaglio.com/content/post/2008-01-10-the-best-19-movies-you-didnt-see-in-2007.md

 ---
 id: 280
-title: 'The Best 19 Movies You Didn't See in 2007'
+title: "The Best 19 Movies You Didn't See in 2007"
 date: '2008-01-10T22:06:00+00:00'
 author: buraglio
 layout: post